agorum/albert-ai-website-chat/README.md

 - The `Authorization` header injects the Bearer token of the agorum core service user so that ALBERT \| AI accepts the request.
 - The optional CORS headers restrict browser access to your trusted origin and only allow the required headers and methods.
 The `OPTIONS` branch returns a 204 for preflight requests, so browsers can complete their CORS checks.

-Once the proxy is live, point the widget’s `serviceConfig.endpoint` to the public `/albert/chat/` location on your nginx host.
+Once the proxy is live, point the widgetâ€™s `serviceConfig.endpoint` to the public `/albert/chat/` location on your nginx host.
 The widget will forward all chat requests through the secure proxy to ALBERT \| AI.

 ## Local Test Server